DiscordBot-PMMP/DiscordBot/README.md

 - [Discord-PHP/DiscordPHP](https://github.com/DiscordPHP/DiscordPHP) - Used internally to communicate with discord.
 - [ReactPHP/Promise](https://github.com/reactphp/promise) - Used to provide a promise API Library to developers.
 - [[Dev] PHPStan/PHPStan](https://github.com/phpstan/phpstan) - Used to analyse the plugins code for any potential problems.
+- [[Dev] PHP-CS-Fixer/PHP-CS-Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) - Used to maintain the plugins code to a standard.

 And many more sub-dependencies that allow the above to function.